Suicide in Ireland: Alcohol consumption

 Evidence showed that there was a high amount of alcohol consumption by young people usually in the weekend and public holiday as they might drink when hanging with friends or having a party (Arensman et al., 2016).
 Young people who drank at an earlier age might also make them drink regularly and more in the future (Departments of Public Health, 2001).

 Heavy drinking or alcohol abuse had a negative influence on people's mental health, especially for the young people, which increased their feeling of depression and anxiety leading to increase self-harm and suicide (Departments of Public Health, 2001).

 Suicide prevention

 Suicidal thought is often a temporal thought of mind which is possible to help and provide emotional support to those people who had strong depression and anxiety, in order to reduce the risk of suicide (Health Service Executive, 2011).
 A focused campaign indicated that the suicide rates among 25–34 years old men decreased (Health Service Executive, 2011).
-According to the Irish Probable Suicide Deaths Study (IPSDS), men are three times more likely to die from suicide than women and age range in between 35-54 is at most risk of taking their own lives.
+According to the Irish Probable Suicide Deaths Study (IPSDS), men are three times more likely to die from suicide than women and age range in between 35 and 54 is at most risk of taking their own lives.

 The WHO stated that strong partnership works together as a core element to prevent suicide (WHO, 2014).
 Media, school, and the government are the three major sectors which play a significant role in suicide prevention and giving support.